-We help organizations, institutions, and employers become valued partners with Native peoples and their communities.
-Our programs utilize public health and education research to empower change by filling knowledge gaps and improving outcomes for communities experiencing chronic disparities.
+Redbud helps organizations, institutions, and employers become valued partners with Native peoples and their communities.
+Our programs utilize public health and education research to empower change by filling knowledge gaps and improve outcomes for communities experiencing chronic disparities.

 Why Our Work is Needed

 Native erasure contributes to the lack of resources and massive inequities Native peoples of this country face every day.
 The erasure of Native people has resulted in almost 100% of Native youth feeling invisible in their classrooms, a factor directly linked to the devastating rate in which we are losing Native youth to death by suicide.

 By leveraging both native and non-native strategies of supporting, empowering, and improving Native visibility, we can build healthier communities for everyone.